BraedenCollings/Final-Project-DS202/README.md

 - SPEEDREL: Whether the crash was speeding related.
 - VSPD_LIM: What the speeding limit was.

-## Methods

-- Methods utilized, if used

 ## Results

-- All results and graphics
-  - For each graphic,
-    - Motivation for making the graphic
-    - Insights obtained from the graphics
-    - Necessary explanations
-  - Formatting
-    - Axis Labels, Title, Captions, Color Scheme if necessary
-    - Each graphic illustrates one point
-    - Make color scheme cohesive
-    - Avoid repetition
-- List trials and errors
-  - Critical of findings
-  - Multiple approaches and techniques used to verify unintuitive results
-- Any additional research used to help understand/explain findings

 ``` r
 library(readr)